evilsoft/crocks/README.md

 ## What is in this?
 There are (6) classifications of "things" included in this library:

 * Crocks (`crocks/crocks`): These are the ADTs that this library is centered around.
 They are all Functor based Data Types that provide different computational contexts for working in a more declarative, functional flow.
-For the most part, a majority of the other bits in `crocks` exist to server these ADTs.
+For the most part, a majority of the other bits in `crocks` exist to serve these ADTs.

 * Monoids (`crocks/monoids`): These helpful ADTs are in a class of their own, not really Functors in their own right (although some can be), they are still very useful in our everyday programming needs.
 Ever need to Sum a list of Numbers or mix a mess of objects together?
 This is were you will find the ADTs you need to do that.